The interaction design syllabus

 - Navigation models (e.g. hub and spoke)

-- Tell the user where they’re going (navigation elements should give the user enough information about where they’ll end up if they interact witih them)
+- Tell the user where they’re going (navigation elements should give the user enough information about where they’ll end up)

 - Scroll and pan (if more content is available than can be shown, you can add scroll and pan)